LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 .. literalinclude:: ../source/examples/clock/clock.cs

 #.
-First the principal reason for this example:  we illustrate
+First the principal reason for this example:  We illustrate
     writing a class where the instance variables are objects of a different user-defined type.
-Because the instance variables ``hours`` and ``minutes`` are objects, we must give them values using the ``new`` syntax.
+Because the instance variables ``hours`` and ``minutes`` are objects, we must initialize them using the ``new`` syntax.
 #.
-Skip the *second* constructor for now, and see the ``SetTime`` method,
+Skip over the *second* constructor for now, and see the ``SetTime`` method:
-    where we call the appropriate method for the individual ``RolloverCounter`` instances.
+    We call the appropriate method to update the individual ``RolloverCounter`` instances.
 #.
 Now go back to the second constructor.
 This is not really necessary:
-    with the first constructor, it just takes one more ``SetTime`` line in the calling
-    code to create a clock with a time other than midnight.
+    With the first constructor the calling code could just have one more ``SetTime`` line any time you want to to create a clock with a time other than midnight.
     We can make a case for
-    this being common, so having a constructor that sets a specified time in a single line *might* be reasonable.
+    this being so common, that we want to do it in just one line, with a constructor that sets a specified time.
-    The main excuse was really to illustrate that, like methods, constructors can be *overloaded*:  you can have separate constructors with distinct signatures.
-In this case no parameters vs. two ``int`` parameters.
+    However, the main excuse was really to illustrate that constructors can be *overloaded*, like methods:  You can have separate constructors with distinct signatures.
+    In this case versions with no parameters vs. two ``int`` parameters.
 #.
 The ``Tick`` method has a bit of logic to it:  while the minutes always
     advance, the hours only advance when the minutes roll over to 0.
 #.
 Finally the ``GetTimeString`` method illustrates a new integer string
-    formatting mode:  The D2 format applies to an integer, and displays it as a minimum of 2 digits, padding on the left with 0's as necessary.
+    formatting mode:  The D2 format specifier applies to an integer, and displays it as a minimum of 2 digits, padding on the left with 0's as necessary.
-    This is just what we want.
-In general the 2 could be replaced by another literal integer, so D6 would force at least 6 digits:  With the D6 format 12 would be
+    This is just what we want here.
+In general the 2 could be replaced by another literal integer, so D6 would force at least 6 digits:  With the D6 format specifier 12 would be formatted as 000012, and the longer 1234567 would add no extra 0's: still 1234567.
-    formatted as 000012.

 The code for all the classes is in project :repsrc:`clock`.